yonkov/highstarter/README.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+== Resources ==

-All the images are GPL released by the theme's author
+1. All the images in the theme are GPL released by the theme's author

-Kickstarter uses Dashicons icon font, the official icon font of the WordPress admin as of 3.8.
+2. Kickstarter uses Dashicons icon font, the official icon font of the WordPress admin as of 3.8.
 License: GPL-2.0 (or later)
 Source: https://developer.wordpress.org/resource/dashicons/